fostercs/fostercs-syllabus/README.md

 - Logging
 - Monitoring

-- We focus on building foundational skills that will enable you to solve all the major problems pertaining to data storage and management Understand the complexities of developing end-to-end pipelines with hands-on experience
+- Focus on building foundational skills that will enable you to solve all the major problems pertaining to data storage and management.
+ - Understand the complexities of developing end-to-end pipelines with hands-on experience.

 ### Assessment
 - Capstone Project (Backend, Full-stack, Data engineering)